Sunday, April 29, 2018

 You're Worth It!

 At its heart, the book is pretty simple.
-Drugs don’t work because the overwhelming cause of depression is not in a lack of serotonin or dopamine, which is the myth the population has been fed by academe, the government, but primarily by the industry itself.
+Drugs don’t work because the overwhelming cause of depression is not in a lack of serotonin or dopamine, which is the myth the population has been fed by academe, the government and the industry itself.
 Nor are the drugs people are prescribed by doctors – Paxil, Prozac, Xanax, Zoloft, Effexor, Duronin and Celexa – even able to increase these biochemicals.
 The whole approach is basically a profitable charade, though it might result in temporary improvements, as these are powerful drugs.
 Tests indicate that about 1.2% of patients improve with these drugs.
 They are only for short-time use, though they are prescribed for years sometimes.
 1 in five adults and 1 in four women is taking an anti-depressant in the U.S. while 1 in 10 boys in high school are on drugs to ‘increase their attention.’

 Hari identifies the real sources of depression and anxiety in 9 separate effects generated by the present social structure.
 He tiptoes around the topics of capitalism, neo-liberalism, profiteering or Marx’s concepts of alienation and commodity fetishism, but they are there between the lines.
 He discusses ‘affluenza’ without naming it that.
 Then he proposes real ‘prescriptions’ unlike anything most conventional doctors are even trained to prescribe.